ECB starts buying covered bonds in fight to revive euro zone economy

 By taking some of these assets off banks' balance sheets, the ECB hopes to entice banks to lend more freely again, which is crucial for the euro zone economy as it relies largely on bank funding.

 The market reaction to news of the covered-bond purchases was muted.
-Shares in euro zone banks outperformed, with Banco Santander (SAN.MC) up 0.9 percent, Societe Generale (SOGN.PA) up 0.8 percent and UniCredit (CRDI.MI) up 1.6 percent.
-But the FTSEurofirst 300 .FTEU3 was down 0.4 percent.
+Shares in euro zone banks outperformed, with Banco Santander up 0.9 percent, Societe Generale up 0.8 percent and UniCredit up 1.6 percent.
+But the FTSEurofirst 300 was down 0.4 percent.

 Investors have set their sights on the release of the results of the ECB's bank health checks on Sunday, which is set to give the clearest picture yet of what state the euro zone banking sector is in.